 The best months to visit is between March-May and September-November when the waves are much calmer.
 Avoid the months of June-August as this is when heavy rainfalls are expected.

 |tripple-engine speedboad used to transport visitors|

 Is it safe to travel in Zamboanga Sibugay?

 Absolutely safe!
 Governor Jalosjos, through the support of his Bantay Dagat Team, has worked and continues to work hard in keeping peace and order in Zamboanga Sibugay.
 The Provincial Fishery Law Enforcement Team, led by officer Ben Hassier Anduhol, is doing an excellent job in keeping the coastal waters of the province safe for fishermen, fishing vessels and tourists.

 Zamboanga Sibugay is so safe, I want to bring my mom here! - Ram

 We personally invite you to Come and Explore Zamboanga Sibugay and witness its beauty and experience the unique Sibugaynon hospitality.

-This trip wouldn't be possible without the help of Ms. Edilee S. Daarol, Acting Supervising Administration Officer of the Department of Tourism (DOT) of Zamboanga Sibugay; Ms. Novilla Quite, Administrative Officer; and Mr. Richard P. Acabo, Administrative Aide.
+This trip wouldn't be possible without the help of Ms. Edilee S. Daarol, Acting Supervising Administration Officer of Zamboanga Sibugay Tourism Office; Ms. Novilla Quite, Administrative Officer; and Mr. Richard P. Acabo, Administrative Aide.
 We also wish to express our gratitude to Hon.
 Rommel A. Jalosjos, Governor of Zamboanga Sibugay, for sponsoring our visit to Buluan Island.
 Lastly, we wish to thank Mr. Ben Anduhol and his team for making our trip comfortable, safe, informative, fun and entertaining.

 Zamboanga Sibugay Provincial Capitol